Okay, you’re here to learn how to schedule an email to send later in Gmail.

 Tools to Schedule Emails to Send Later in Gmail

-Since the ability to schedule emails to send later in Gmail was not native to Gmail until just recently, a number of third-party apps also exist that offer this functionality.
-Luckily, Google not only allows, but encourages developers and entrepreneurs to create apps, add-ons, and general tools to make Gmail even better—we covered 61 of our favorite Gmail tools in this post.
+A number of third-party apps also exist that offer this functionality.
+Luckily, Google not only allows, but encourages developers and entrepreneurs to create apps, add-ons, and general tools to make Gmail even better—I covered 61 of our favorite Gmail tools in this post.

-There are actually a dozen or more tools you can use to schedule an email to send later, automatically, in Gmail, but these are a few of our favorites:
+There are actually a dozen or more tools you can use to schedule an email to send later in Gmail, but these are my favorites:

 There’s also Right Inbox.
 Its main purpose is to improve your email productivity, so it comes with features like scheduling emails for specific dates and times in the future, creating reminders for yourself, and creating task lists that you can manage within the platform.